bugfactory/posts/docker-for-beginners/docker-for-beginners-en.md

 Linux Containers (LXC) and Virtual Machines (VMs).
 They always appear in papers related to docker.

 The technology companies started adopting virtual machines a long time ago and I believe that is not a new concept for you.
-Moreover with the growth of Docker and LXC emerged questions such
+Moreover with the growth of Docker and LXC some questions emerged.
-as: What is LXC?
+What is LXC?
 What is the difference between virtual machines and linux containers?

 LXC is a virtualization in operating system level, it is used to run multiple isolated Linux systems, it makes use of kernel features such as cgroups and namespaces.
 These isolated environments are known